cppitems/cppitems/items/009/item.md

   ...
 ```
 > Can the variable names be alerted during capturing?
-> - yesm, renaming is available
+> - yes, renaming is available
 >
 >